Hello from Nuuk, capital of Greenland

 My name is Kim Insuk (김인숙), please call me ‘Insuk‘!

-So I am sure that you already realised that I am Korean!
+So I am sure that you already realized that I am Korean!

 Yes, I was born and raised in Seoul, South Korea and I have been staying here in Greenland since August 2015!